fledge-iot/fledge/docs/tuning_fledge.rst

    We are assuming that either unsent data is not retained or we are sending all data north immediately it is received.

 This means that at a peak we are storing 24 hours of data, or twice what we wish to retain.
 Running the purge process more frequently than the retention period will not remove any more data than defined within the retention period, but will reduce the peaks of data that are stored.
-The other impact of this, not shown in the graph, is that purge is not an instantaneous process.
+The other impact of this, not shown in the graph above, is that purge is **not an instantaneous process**.
 It takes time to purge the data and with some storage engines the system is blocked from ingesting more data during the purge.
 In this case the services will buffer the data in memory whilst waiting to gain access to the storage.
 Purging more often will decrease the number of readings that are removed for each execution and hence reduce the time that the ingest is locked out of the storage system.
 Reducing the time, and memory resources, that services have to buffer data in memory.

 .. note::